 Similarly, it was previously almost impossible to copy & paste a few paragraphs from another document.
 Thrive would create a nested text box and also create a huge gap in between each paragraph.
 This is fixed also.
 It can create a big gap (two spaces in between the paragraphs), but it can be tidied up easy with a click & backspace.

 Landing Page Templates [Rapid Implementation]

-Thrive's landing page templates are created in line with its "Rapid Implementation" policy - it is the idea of prioritising the purpose of it and getting it published quickly, without being distracted by other details such as changing images, colours, etc. But of course everything's fully customisable.
+Thrive's landing page templates are created in line with its "Rapid Implementation" policy - it is the idea of prioritizing the purpose of it and getting it published quickly, without being distracted by other details such as changing images, colors, etc. But of course everything's fully customizable.

 New templates are added and, what I like first of all is how they're displayed, makes it easier for me to find what I want.
 Previously the templates were listed by category, such as sales page, lead generation page, product launch page etc, which was actually pretty confusing.
 If you had wanted a sales page with lead generation and also a product launch in the same page for example, you would have ended up checking them all.
 Now the templates are listed by theme - the look - if you click a theme, it expands to show what kind of templates that particular theme offers.

 This is a 'challenge' feature set out by the SEO, Shane Melaugh for the users as a free bonus.

 The Atomic landing page templates include; video sales page, download page, webinar registration page, webinar streaming page, webinar replay page, lead generation page, confirmation page.

 As part of Thrive "university" training element, Shane has prepared a template with very basic elements - header, sub-header, text and call-to-action - where the users can insert what they think the most effective words & sentences using the copywriting technique.